German Insolvencies Keep Rising Amid Weak Economy

-(MENAFN- IANS) Berlin, Feb 17 (IANS) The number of insolvencies in Germany rose 26.2 per cent year-on-year in January amid a weak economy, preliminary figures published by the Federal Statistical Office (Destatis) show on Friday.
+The number of insolvencies in Germany rose 26.2 percent year-on-year in January amid a weak economy, preliminary figures published by the Federal Statistical Office (Destatis) show on Friday.

-Double-digit year-on-year growth rates have thus been observed consistently since June 2023.
-In the first 11 months of last year, the number of corporate insolvencies rose by 23.2 per cent, Destatis was quoted as saying by Xinhua news agency.
+Double-digit year-on-year growth rates have thus been observed consistently since June 2023, Destatis said.
+In the first 11 months of last year, the number of corporate insolvencies rose by 23.2 percent.

 “We see a significant increase in corporate insolvencies, but still on the basis of a historically low starting point,” Christoph Niering, insolvency administrator and chairman of the Registered Association of Insolvency Administrators (VID), said on Friday.